SLIB53/srt-broadcaster/README.md

 This is a simple Docker setup for broadcasting a video stream using SRT and HLS.

-The SRT server is set up as a an H.264 proxy.
+The SRT server is set up as an H.264 proxy.
 To stream to this server, make sure to use H.264 encoding.

 ## Usage